-- New Construction: A New Construction Project is complete when construction has been completed, the Qualified Dwelling Unit has been conveyed to or is occupied by an Owner-Occupant, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.07 of this Procedural Manual. - Acquisition, Rehabilitation, Resale: An Acquisition, Rehabilitation, Resale Project is complete when rehabilitation and any construction has been completed, the Qualified Dwelling Unit has been conveyed to or is occupied by an Owner-Occupant, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.07 of this Procedural Manual. - Owner-Occupied Rehabilitation: An Owner-Occupied Rehabilitation Project, except for a Community Fix Up Loan Program interest rate write-down Project, is complete once any loan closing and all rehabilitation has been completed, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.07 of this Procedural Manual.
+- New Construction: A New Construction Project is complete when construction has been completed, the Qualified Dwelling Unit has been conveyed to or is occupied by an Owner-Occupant, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.08 of this Procedural Manual. - Acquisition, Rehabilitation, Resale: An Acquisition, Rehabilitation, Resale Project is complete when rehabilitation and any construction has been completed, the Qualified Dwelling Unit has been conveyed to or is occupied by an Owner-Occupant, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.08 of this Procedural Manual. - Owner-Occupied Rehabilitation: An Owner-Occupied Rehabilitation Project, except for a Community Fix Up Loan Program interest rate write-down Project, is complete once any loan closing and all rehabilitation has been completed, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.08 of this Procedural Manual.

-- Community Fix Up Loan Program Interest Rate Write-Down: A Community Fix Up Loan Program interest rate write-down Project is complete when the loan closing is complete and all necessary documents have been recorded and delivered to Minnesota Housing and the servicer, as designated under the Fix Up Loan Program. - Affordability Gap: An Affordability Gap Project is complete when the Affordability Gap Financing has been expended, the Qualified Dwelling Unit has been conveyed to or is occupied by an Owner-Occupant, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 707 of this Procedural Manual.
+- Community Fix Up Loan Program Interest Rate Write-Down: A Community Fix Up Loan Program interest rate write-down Project is complete when the loan closing is complete and all necessary documents have been recorded and delivered to Minnesota Housing and the servicer, as designated under the Fix Up Loan Program. - Affordability Gap: An Affordability Gap Project is complete when the Affordability Gap Financing has been expended, the Qualified Dwelling Unit has been conveyed to or is occupied by an Owner-Occupant, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.08 of this Procedural Manual. - Grant Funding to Schools: A Grant Funding to Schools Project is complete when construction has been completed, the Qualified Dwelling Unit has been conveyed to or is occupied by an Owner-Occupant, and all Deferred Loan documents, if applicable, have been executed, recorded, and submitted to Minnesota Housing as required per Section 7.08 of this Procedural Manual.